 Several recent attempts to increase California's Paid Sick Leave law to allow five days/40 hours of paid sick leave have stalled (e.g., AB 555 in 2020 and AB 995 in 221), but this issue has been identified as a legislative priority by organized labor.

-Status: Passed the Senate despite some bipartisan opposition and is pending in the Assembly.
+Status: Passed the Senate despite some bipartisan opposition and has passed the Assembly Labor and Employment Committee and is pending in the Assembly Appropriations Committee.

 2. Reproductive Loss Leave Proposed (SB 848)